 Can you be depressed and not know it?
 A look into the subtlety of depression

 Right now, millions of people are suffering from depression—and some might not even know it.
-Despite being one of the more well-known mental health conditions, not everyone knows the signs.
+Despite being one of the more well-known mental health conditions, not everyone understands the signs.

-Depression can come on slowly, sometimes with no identifiable reason.
-There is a multitude of reasons why someone doesn’t realize they’re depressed, unique to each individual.
+Some people don’t realize they’re depressed, as it can come on slowly and sometimes with no identifiable reason.
+There are a multitude of reasons why someone doesn’t realize they’re depressed, unique to each individual.
 However, here are some common factors that could be making your depression hard to identify.

 1. Co-occurring conditions: One of the things that makes depression easy to miss is if you have a co-occurring condition.
 There are many conditions that frequently happen alongside depression, or even cause your depression to be confused for something else.
 If you’re told you have conditions like an anxiety disorder or ADHD, you likely wouldn’t assume that you’re also depressed, since they share many of their symptoms.